-I want to try an experiment to promote the Weekend Briefing and I need your help.
+I want to try an experiment to promote the Weekend Briefing, and I need your help.
 If you’re up for it, here’s what I want you to do.
 Tweet why you love the Weekend Briefing (make sure to mention @weekendbriefing).
 I’ll select my favorite tweets to help spread the work about the Weekend Briefing.
 Thanks in advance.
-I’m super curious to see what people say.

 2006—Magician David Copperfield was robbed at gunpoint in 2006, but used sleight of hand to convince the would-be robbers that his pockets were empty; they actually contained cell phones, a wallet and a passport.

 91%—Most (91%) of all PPP loans have been completely or partially forgiven.

 25—The MacArthur Foundation announced 25 "genius" grant winners this week.

 The US is home to some of the world’s biggest tech and AI companies, yet it has so far been one of the only Western nations without clear guidance on how to protect its citizens against AI harms.
 This week, that changed.
 The White House unveiled a new AI Bill of Rights, which outlines five protections Americans should have in the AI age.
 The five protections are: (1) You should be protected from unsafe or ineffective systems.
 (2) You should not face discrimination by algorithms, and systems should be used and designed in an equitable way.
 (3) You should be protected from abusive data practices via built-in protections, and you should have agency over how data about you is used.
 (4) You should know that an automated system is being used, and understand how and why it contributes to outcomes that impact you.
 (5) You should be able to opt out, where appropriate, and have access to a person who can quickly consider and remedy problems you encounter.
 The White House (8 minutes)